 - This way, you can create a marble effect with Procreate too.

 That was a mix of comfortable and trendy things you can draw on Procreate for iPad.
 Just go crazy exploring the app with all its features, and tools to unravel fresh dimensions to your creativity.
-While you practice drawing these, we will come back with more fabulous ways to use Procreate.
+While you practice drawing these how about you share your progress with a buzzing community of learners and professionals?
+The inflow of inspiration, fresh ideas and suggestions will prove useful for future concept building.